Get to know the place

-Did you know that Fuerteventura is much more than sun and sand?
+Did you know that Fuerteventura is much more than just sun and sand?
 Of course!
-Its beaches are like a film, but beyond that, the island holds places where time stands still, silence is heard and the connection with the volcanic earth is profound.
-Away from the hustle and bustle of the tourist coasts, there is rural Fuerteventura, a hidden treasure in the interior of the island waiting to be discovered.
-This page is your guide to explore the charm of Tefía and its surroundings, and to discover why our Rural Hotel is the perfect base for a different and unforgettable experience in Fuerteventura.
+Its beaches are picture-perfect, but beyond that, the island holds places where time stands still, silence reigns and there is a deep connection with the volcanic landscape.
+Far from the hustle and bustle of the tourist coast, there lies rural Fuerteventura, a hidden treasure in the island’s interior just waiting to be discovered.
+This page is your guide to exploring the charm of Tefía and its surroundings, and to discovering why our Hotel Boutique Rosario Martín is the perfect base for a unique and unforgettable experience in Fuerteventura.

 Tefía